-Chiang Mai University Journal of Natural Sciences publishes accepted manuscripts under a Creative Commons Attribution License (CC BY-NC 4.0), which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
+Natural and Life Sciences Communications publishes accepted manuscripts under a Creative Commons Attribution License (CC BY-NC 4.0), which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 It is the author’s responsibility to obtain the appropriate permissions from the original publisher to republish any previously published text, figures, tables, supplementary information, etc., in an Open Access journal under a CC BY license.

-Chiang Mai University Journal of Natural Sciences uses Turnitin which is supported by Chiang Mai University to screen submitted content for originality.
+Natural and Life Sciences Communications uses Turnitin which is supported by Chiang Mai University to screen submitted content for originality.
 Each journal screens a proportion of submitted manuscripts.
 We will do a follow-up investigation if the software raises any concerns.
 Plagiarism is suspected when the percentage of similarity is higher than 25%.
 In such cases, the Editor-in-Chief will be informed.
 However, clear indications of plagiarism will result in immediate rejection.
 We expect that editors and reviewers will be vigilant in their evaluation of journal submissions and will notify the journal about any plagiarism identified.

 Plagiarized content will not be considered for publication.
 If plagiarism is detected during the peer review process, the manuscript may be rejected.
 If plagiarism is detected after publication, we may issue a correction or retract the paper, as appropriate.
 We reserve the right to inform authors' institutions about plagiarism detected either before or after publication